MultiLit is a research initiative of Macquarie University, Sydney

 Recent news from MRU includes:

-- Two books edited or written by MRU members will be published in 2023.
-You can register interest here.
+Two books edited or written by MRU members have been published in 2023.
+You can order these academic publications from MultiLit Bookshop.

 – Effective Instruction in Reading and Spelling, edited by Kevin Wheldall, Robyn Wheldall and Jennifer Buckingham, provides an accessible, up-to-date guide to evidence-informed practices in teaching reading and spelling.